-Update: May 20th, 2020
+Update: September 8th, 2020

 To All Christie Clinic Obstetric Patients and Their Families:

-1. If you have symptoms of COVID-19 (fever, cough, body aches, shortness of breath) or have had a close contact test positive for COVID-19, please call the office.
+- If you have symptoms of COVID-19 (fever, cough, body aches, shortness of breath) or have had a close contact test positive for COVID-19, please call the office.
 Christie Clinic has a streamlined process for evaluation and testing to maximize your safety and minimize exposure to other patients.

-4. We recommend that if you have the option of working from home for the foreseeable future, that you consider doing so.
+- We recommend that if you have the option of working from home for the foreseeable future, that you consider doing so.
 If you need a note to your employer with this recommendation, please send a portal message to your provider or call our receptionist.
 This is not a medical necessity that would qualify for FMLA unless you have an active health problem.

-7. We highly encourage you to limit your chances of exposure by: practicing social distancing, wearing a mask in public, frequent hand washing, leaving the house only for absolute essential travel, etc. With this in mind, A MAXIMUM of 1 support person will be allowed at your visit.
+- We highly encourage you to limit your chances of exposure by practicing social distancing, wearing a mask in public, frequent hand washing, leaving the house only for absolute essential travel, etc. With this in mind, a maximum of 1 support person will be allowed at your visit.
 Please refrain from bringing children with you to the office.
 We do not want you to cancel your visit if you don’t have childcare.
 We are willing to see you in the office if you must bring your children, or we would be happy to rearrange your visit to another time on the same day or another day if that would be easier for you to arrange childcare.
 We are a family-friendly office and hope to allow you to bring your family and children back to the office soon.

-8. Things we are doing to minimize your exposure:
+- Things we are doing to minimize your exposure:

 - If you have had a fever in the past 48 hours or have upper respiratory infection symptoms, please call the office before coming to your appointment.